SHOWS AND TICKETS

-Winner of 2 Tony Awards!
+Winner of two Tony Awards!

-Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
-Along the way, she made more than beautiful music, she wrote the soundtrack to a generation.
+Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband, Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
+Along the way, she made more than beautiful music; she wrote the soundtrack to a generation.

-Winner of nine Tony Awards including Best Musical!
+Winner of nine Tony Awards, including Best Musical!